MyGitUsername/mygitusername.github.io/_posts/2021-11-18-xmodmap-swap-esc-and-capslock.markdown

 One of the customizations includes swapping the `capslock` and `esc` keys.
-As an (n)vim user, I find the `esc` key is more often utilized than the `capslock` key, so it is ergonomically advantageous to swap the `esc` key to the default `capslock` location where the pinky can more easily reach it on the home row.
+As an (n)vim user, I find the `esc` key is more often utilized than the `capslock` key, so it is ergonomically advantageous to swap the `esc` key to the default `capslock` location on the home row where the pinky can more easily reach it.

-Unforunately, the keyboard layout customization does not persist when using the laptop's built-in keyboard.
+Unfortunately, the Kinesis' layout customization does not persist when using the laptop's built-in keyboard.
 Here is how we can fix that, by persisting keymap modifications in Xorg, as explained in the hallowed [Arch wiki] [Arch-Wiki]: